JetBrains/kotlin-web-site/docs/topics/k2-compiler-migration-guide.md

 To upgrade the Kotlin version, change it to 2.0.0 in your [Gradle](gradle-configure-project.md#apply-the-plugin) and [Maven](maven.md#configure-and-enable-the-plugin) build scripts.

-To have the best experience with IntelliJ IDEA or Android Studio, consider [enabling K2 Kotlin mode](#support-in-ides) in your IDE.
+To have the best experience with IntelliJ IDEA or Android Studio, consider [enabling K2 mode](#support-in-ides) in your IDE.

 ### Use Kotlin build reports with Gradle